 Mark J. Bachleda, PharmD, MBA

-Dr. Bachleda has over 12 years of experience in the biopharmaceutical industry across Sales Management, Marketing, Pricing & Market Access, Medical Affairs, and International Commercial Operations.
-He has been with AMGEN, Inc since 2003 in sales and marketing roles of increasing responsibility on the Aranesp® & EPOGEN® brand teams and Nephrology Sales Management.
-Currently, Dr. Bachleda is part of the International Commercial management team located in Thousand Oaks, CA as the Director, Strategy & Operations reporting to the Senior Vice President, International Commercial Operations.
-His responsibilities include supporting AMGEN’s interests in Asia/Japan, the commercialization process, and business development.
-Dr. Bachleda also partners with their International HQ based in Zug, Switzerland to ensure tight coordination with the operational aspects of the commercial business.
+Dr. Bachleda has over 10 years of experience in the biopharmaceutical industry across Sales Management, Marketing, Pricing & Market Access, Medical Affairs, and International Commercial Operations.
+He has been with Amgen, Inc since 2003 in sales and marketing roles of increasing responsibility on the Aranesp® & EPOGEN® brand teams and Nephrology Sales Management.
+Currently, Dr. Bachleda is an Executive Director of Oncology Sales for the Southeast Region of the US at Amgen.

 Matthew H. Nguyen, PharmD, MBA